datduong/stylegan3-syndromic-face/README.md

-## Dataset and paper draft will be available soon
+## Instruction, dataset and paper draft will be available soon

 ## Below is the original description from Nvidia StyleGAN3